 You may continue with your FYP advisor for your sophomore year or select a new one.
 When you declare a major, normally during the second semester of your sophomore year, you will choose an advisor who is affiliated with your major.

 Because a satisfactory working relationship with your advisor is of paramount importance, and because at a liberal arts college students’ interests often change as they progress through their education, you may change advisors at any time after your first semester.
-The associate dean for academic advising programs, who is a faculty member, works closely with faculty, both those in the FYP and those in academic departments, to ensure that students get properly advised.
+The Associate Dean for Academic Advising Programs works closely with faculty, both those in the FYP and those in academic departments, to ensure that students are properly advised.

 Spring Semester First-Year Seminars (FYS)